LLczff/tastdy/README.md

 ### 4. Access the application

-Once the application is running, open your web browser and navigate to: http://localhost:3000
+Once the application is running, open your web browser and navigate to http://localhost:3000 or the port configured for your frontend, if it has been modified.

 ## Contact